Running Oak Capital LLC Has $5.80 Million Stake in Union Pacific Co. (NYSE:UNP)

-Running Oak Capital LLC grew its stake in shares of Union Pacific Co.
+Running Oak Capital LLC boosted its position in Union Pacific Co.
 (NYSE:UNP) by 4.8% during the 1st quarter, Holdings Channel.com reports.
-The firm owned 26,309 shares of the railroad operator’s stock after buying an additional 1,214 shares during the quarter.
-Union Pacific accounts for approximately 1.8% of Running Oak Capital LLC’s portfolio, making the stock its 25th biggest position.
-Running Oak Capital LLC’s holdings in Union Pacific were worth $5,799,000 as of its most recent SEC filing.
+The institutional investor owned 26,309 shares of the railroad operator’s stock after purchasing an additional 1,214 shares during the period.
+Union Pacific makes up approximately 1.8% of Running Oak Capital LLC’s holdings, making the stock its 25th biggest position.
+Running Oak Capital LLC’s holdings in Union Pacific were worth $5,799,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
-JNBA Financial Advisors raised its holdings in shares of Union Pacific by 4.4% during the first quarter.
-JNBA Financial Advisors now owns 1,082 shares of the railroad operator’s stock valued at $238,000 after purchasing an additional 46 shares during the period.
-UNIVEST FINANCIAL Corp raised its holdings in shares of Union Pacific by 1.2% during the first quarter.
-UNIVEST FINANCIAL Corp now owns 3,994 shares of the railroad operator’s stock valued at $881,000 after purchasing an additional 47 shares during the period.
-Trillium Asset Management LLC raised its holdings in shares of Union Pacific by 1.6% during the first quarter.
-Trillium Asset Management LLC now owns 3,003 shares of the railroad operator’s stock valued at $662,000 after purchasing an additional 47 shares during the period.
-Stewardship Financial Advisors LLC raised its holdings in shares of Union Pacific by 2.2% during the first quarter.
-Stewardship Financial Advisors LLC now owns 2,223 shares of the railroad operator’s stock valued at $490,000 after purchasing an additional 48 shares during the period.
-Finally, Compagnie Lombard Odier SCmA raised its holdings in shares of Union Pacific by 2.4% during the first quarter.
-Compagnie Lombard Odier SCmA now owns 2,048 shares of the railroad operator’s stock valued at $452,000 after purchasing an additional 48 shares during the period.
-Hedge funds and other institutional investors own 77.38% of the company’s stock.
+A number of other hedge funds have also recently added to or reduced their stakes in the stock.
+ShoreHaven Wealth Partners LLC acquired a new position in shares of Union Pacific during the first quarter valued at about $25,000.
+Red Cedar Capital LLC acquired a new position in shares of Union Pacific during the first quarter valued at about $26,000.
+Better Money Decisions LLC acquired a new position in shares of Union Pacific during the first quarter valued at about $28,000.
+Vantage Consulting Group Inc acquired a new position in shares of Union Pacific during the fourth quarter valued at about $30,000.
+Finally, Wealthcare Capital Management LLC acquired a new position in shares of Union Pacific during the first quarter valued at about $33,000.
+Institutional investors and hedge funds own 77.38% of the company’s stock.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, June 30th.
 Shareholders of record on Friday, May 28th were issued a $1.07 dividend.
 The ex-dividend date was Thursday, May 27th.
 This is a boost from Union Pacific’s previous quarterly dividend of $0.97.
 This represents a $4.28 annualized dividend and a yield of 1.95%.
 Union Pacific’s payout ratio is 52.26%.

 Several equities research analysts have recently commented on UNP shares.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Union Pacific from $252.00 to $256.00 and gave the stock a “buy” rating in a research report on Tuesday, June 15th.
-TD Securities boosted their target price on shares of Union Pacific from $240.00 to $245.00 and gave the stock a “hold” rating in a research report on Friday, April 23rd.
+Barclays boosted their target price on shares of Union Pacific from $230.00 to $240.00 and gave the stock an “equal weight” rating in a research report on Friday, May 28th.
 Morgan Stanley boosted their target price on shares of Union Pacific from $190.00 to $195.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 5th.
 Stifel Nicolaus started coverage on shares of Union Pacific in a research report on Monday, June 21st.
 They set a “hold” rating for the company.
-Finally, Royal Bank of Canada boosted their target price on shares of Union Pacific from $232.00 to $244.00 and gave the stock an “outperform” rating in a research report on Friday, April 23rd.
+Evercore ISI reissued a “buy” rating and set a $260.00 target price on shares of Union Pacific in a research report on Friday, July 9th.
+Finally, Raymond James upped their price objective on shares of Union Pacific from $255.00 to $260.00 and gave the stock a “strong-buy” rating in a research report on Wednesday, May 5th.
 Six investment analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and a consensus target price of $233.27.

 Union Pacific Profile